RPC for NestJS

 }

-In order to configure authorization headers, add custom options to the generated client, or transform the response, you can create a custom fetcher (requires config file).
+To configure authorization headers, add custom options to the generated client, or transform the response, create a custom fetcher (requires a config file).

 import { UserRPC } from 'vovk-client';